lichuanxiang/lichuanxiang.github.io/index.md

 ## Research Interest

 I am interested in Machine Learning.
-Currently I am focusing on the subfields of Deep Learning and Hashing Research..
+Currently I am focusing on the subfields of Deep Learning and Hashing Research.

 ## Publication